biomedBit/LeNup/README.md

 ### Dependency

 LeNup runs in Ubuntu in our lab, a linux like system.
 LeNup is based on Torch7.
-Therefore, Torch7 (http://torch.ch/) is needed for this package.
-LeNup Users also need to
+Therefore, Torch7 (http://torch.ch/) is supposed to be preinstalled for running this package.

-install other suport packages or tools in their computer, including Python, numpy, h5py, pandas, nn, optim, cudnn, cutorch.
+LeNup Users also need to install some support packages or tools in their computer, including Python, numpy, h5py, pandas, nn, optim, cudnn and cutorch.

-If you want to train the model by GPU, CUDA and cudnn is also needed.
+If you want to train LeNup by GPU, CUDA and cudnn must be installed.
 CUDA and cudnn should be ready before you prepare to install Torch7.

 ---------------------------------------------------------------------------------------------------
 ### Creating hdf5 format dataset

-Suppose you have positive sample file, e.g. positive.txe and negative sample file, e.g. negative.txt with the plain text format, you can contact them to one sequence file, e.g. seq_out.txt, and generate the label file, e.g.label.txt by running command as follows,
+Suppose that you have a positive sample file, e.g. positive.txt and a negative sample file, e.g. negative.txt with the plain text format, you can concat them to one sequence file, e.g. seq_out.txt, and generate the label file, e.g.label.txt by running command as follows,
 ```
-python /path/precreatedataset.py /path/positive.txt /path/negative.txt /path/seq_out.txt /path/label.txt
+python /path/PrecreateDataset.py /path/positive.txt /path/negative.txt /path/seq_out.txt /path/label.txt
 ```
 "path" in the command in the context is the absolute path of the files.

-After that, users need to transform the sequence file, e.g. seq_out.txt to hdf5 format, e.g.dataset_out.h5 by running the command as follows,
+After that, users need to transform the sequence file, e.g. seq_out.txt to hdf5 format, e.g. dataset_out.h5 by running the command as follows,

 ```
-python /path/createdataset.py /path/seq_out.txt /path/label.txt /path/dataset_out.h5
+python /path/CreateDataset.py /path/seq_out.txt /path/label.txt /path/dataset_out.h5
 ```
 The default cross-validation is 20-fold.
 Users may change it in createdataset.py.